-This prize, made possible by a grant from the Templeton Foundation, is for the best essay written during an academic year in the science and religion courses (either HSTC 3201/EMSP 3201 Historical Perspectives in the Fall term or HSTC 3201/CTMP 3201 Contemporary Perspectives in the Winter term).
+This monetary prize, made possible by a grant from the Templeton Foundation, is for the best essay written during an academic year in the two science and religion courses.
+The two courses are Science and Religion: Historical Perspectives (Fall Term: HSTC 3200 / EMSP 3330 / HIST3075 / RELS3200) and Science and Religion: Contemporary Perspectives (Winter Term: HSTC 3201 / CTMP 3201 / HIST 3076 / RELS 3201).
 Sir William Dawson, a native of Nova Scotia, was an educator who taught for a short time at Dalhousie College before going on to become the leading Canadian scientist of his age.
 He wrote prolifically on both science and religion separately, as well as the relation between the two.
 He was the author of Acadian Geology (1855) and, from 1855 until 1893, was Principal of McGill University, which he transformed into a leading scientific institution.
-Dawson was also instrumental in the foundation of the Royal Society of Canada, becoming its first President (1882-83).
+Dawson was also instrumental in the foundation of the Royal Society of Canada, becoming its first President (1882-1883).

-Essay Prize in Science Fiction Film:
+History of Science and Technology Essay Prize in Science Fiction Film

-Established in 2016, this prize is for the best essay written in Science Fiction in Film (HSTC2500.03).
+Established in 2016, this annual book prize is for the best essay written in the course Science Fiction in Film (HSTC2500.03).